 Chelsea Academy Foundation funds projects, activities and opportunities that enhance and expand the educational and life experiences for Academy students.

-The Foundation has funded Duke of Edinburgh trips and activities over the last four years.
+The Foundation has funded Duke of Edinburgh trips and activities over the last six years.
 Students have enjoyed camping, hiking, making campfires and developing their team work skills.
 The Foundations aims to raise money to ensure that every student has the opportunity to achieve the bronze award at a minimum.